Oboue/MATamf/README.md

 # MATamf
 MATamf is a Matlab package for  the advanced median filter (AMF) for improving the signal-to-noise ratio of seismological datasets.
+The MaATamf package has a variety of applications exploration and earthquake seismology.

 Copyright (C) Oboue et al., 2022